po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/02-Stu_jQuery-Elements/README.md

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:
+If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

 * How can we add event listeners using jQuery?

-* Use [Google](https://www.google.com) or another search engine to answer the above.
+Use [Google](https://www.google.com) or another search engine to answer this question.